 Machine learning concentrates on developing computer programs that can explore data and analyze it to learn for themselves.

-It is a subset of artificial intelligence, which provides systems the ability to learn by itself from experience without being explicitly programmed.
+It is a subset of artificial intelligence, which provides systems the ability to learn by themselves from experience without being explicitly programmed.

-With this technology, we can ask the computer to make some sense from data.
+With this technology, we can ask the computer to make some sense of data.

 There is a plethora of data, and based on the available data, the machine learns itself to give some predictions.